 Regex Generator — Generate Regular Expressions from Sample Text

 Regex Generator turns an example string into a starter regular expression.
-It generalizes obvious parts of the sample — numbers, letter runs, dates, URLs, emails, UUIDs, and IP addresses — and produces language-specific snippets for common regex engines.
+It generalizes obvious parts of the sample — numbers, letter runs, dates, URLs, emails, UUIDs, and IP addresses — and produces one PCRE2 pattern without language-specific wrappers.
 Use it as a first draft, then test and refine the result with the Regex Tester.

 How the Regex Generator Works